Contest Rule Book And Official Theme Book

 The contest rule book was updated in 2021, so make sure you have the correct version, since it is probably one of the most important documents on this website.
 Every student, teacher, and parent will benefit from studying this guide provided by the National History Day organization.

-The Theme Book is the authoritative guide (pdf) provided by NHD and contains almost everything you need to know about National History Day and the 2022 Theme: “Debate and Diplomacy in History: Successes, Failures, Consequences.”
+The Theme Book is the authoritative guide (pdf) provided by NHD and contains almost everything you need to know about National History Day and the 2023 Theme: “Frontiers in History: People, Places, Ideas”

 NEW!
 Teacher Video Library

 Videos of varying length that teachers can either share with their students or use in class on everything from choosing a topic, to research tips, to category specific dos and don’ts!
-Updated for 2022 contest!
+Will be updated soon for 2023!!

 These two worksheets may be used to help guide your students and their projects.
 Add deadlines, notes, provide scoring and feedback, and more.